San Marcos de Apalache Historic State Park

-The museum at the park displays pottery and tools unearthed near the original fort.
+The park's museum displays pottery and tools unearthed near the original fort.
 Interpretive displays explain the history of the San Marcos site.
 An 18-minute video recounts the days of the Spanish, English, American and Confederate forces that once occupied this site.
 The video does a great job of tying all the periods of the fort together.
 A self-guided interpretive trail is open to visitors and guided tours are available.

-A picnic area is available featuring picnic tables and barbecue grills.
+A picnic area is available with picnic tables and barbecue grills.
 Tucker’s Point offers a scenic view at the water’s edge where the St. Marks River joins the Wakulla River and flows out into Apalache Bay.

 The point is an excellent spot for fishing.
-Species commonly caught at this unique spot where fresh and salt water come together include redfish, speckled trout, sheepshead and even largemouth bass!
+Species commonly caught at this unique spot where fresh and salt water come together include redfish, speckled trout, sheepshead and even largemouth bass.